 - The COVID-19 outbreak has reduced the water industry's investment rates.
 Because many companies have halted or postponed their usual production activities, investment rates have dropped, and the production department is experiencing a decline, the water treatment industries have suffered a significant setback.

-- There will be somewhat steady and sluggish growth in the water treatment market, owing to the corona or COVID-19 pandemic across the globe for the year 2020.
+- There was somewhat steady and sluggish growth in the water treatment market, owing to the corona or COVID-19 pandemic across the globe for the year 2020.
 This is attributed to complete ban on manufacturing and production operations in many countries.
-We can take precautions through personal hygiene and sanitization, which demands clean and plenty of water.
+Precautions can be taken through personal hygiene and sanitization, which demands clean and plenty of water.
 This increase in demand for water access, hygiene, clean water, and others helps in stabilizing the water treatment market growth in this pandemic period.
 Proper operation and excellence of water utilities is needed in case of handling disasters and emergencies in the best possible way.

 - There is effect on the supply chain due to regulations on the import & export of the chemicals and raw materials.
 Thus, the shortage in raw materials resulted in the production of water treatment chemicals and hence, affects the market growth.
 Moreover, shutting down of the production, manufacturing, oil & gas, and operations in the industries impacted the growth of the process water treatment market in 2020.
 According to the American Water Works Association (AWWA) member survey, there is impact of corona on the field operations, interruptions of treatment chemical supply chains, and others.

 LENNTECH, DUPONT, WATER PROFESSIONALS, SPIRAX SARCO LIMITED, SUEZ, PENTAIR, EVOQUA WATER TECHNOLOGIES LLC, SAMCO TECHNOLOGIES, INC., ADVANTAGE ENGINEERING, INC., YASIN PAJOOH COMPANY, BWT